So what do you do?

 What I particularly loved about Triet's approach to business is that what looks, outwardly cool, fashionably homemade and somewhat hipstery, is deceptively well strategised and planned.
 Triet knows where he's going and he's very clear that for the next little while the family comes first.

-Have a listen to his story, I think you'll like it.
+Have a listen to Triet's story, I think you'll like it.